 - Already volunteering/doing community work but looking for academic recognition for their efforts

 - Employability: it boosts the graduate CV.

-The programme helps those already volunteering get even more benefit by helping them reflect on what they learn, rather than it just being an activity for a Thursday evening.
-Similarly, those who take the course for more "self-centred" reasons often find that it catalyses a lifestyle change - many continue to volunteer once the course has finished.
+The programme helps those already volunteering to get even more benefit by allowing them to reflect on what they learn, rather than it just being an activity for a Thursday evening.
+Similarly, those who take the course for more 'self-centred' reasons often find that it catalyses a lifestyle change – many continue to volunteer once the course has finished.

 What worked well

 The programme has been able to attract new volunteering partners because of its success in managing expectations, keeping the focus on the programme as a partnership, and maintaining a high standard of volunteering.
 Feedback has shown that the organisations involved find the student volunteers highly committed and intelligent.
 This has led to new organisations coming on board through word of mouth – recommendations create a powerful snowball effect.

 The volunteering side of the programme is designed to meet community needs, rather than pronouncing on what is needed – but the programme design has to be realistic.
 Organisations may have a wish list, but there has to be honesty around what can be achieved, for example around student availability in the summer.
 Initially, some groups or individuals have been quite sceptical about working with students; however, once they had partnered with the MLP, whether on a partnership project or by students volunteering directly with them, they have returned time and again and recommended others to get involved.